SAP-samples/teched2024-IN180/exercises/ex5/README.md

 In this section, let us head back to the Integration Suite UI and deploy the 'API' artifact.

 Go to the 'Integrations and API' section in the 'Design' tab.
 Get into the Package you previously created in Exercise 4.
 Go to the 'Artifacts' sub-tab and click 'Edit'.

 ![](/exercises/ex5/images/ex5_1.png)

-Click on 'Add' in the header region and select 'API'.
+<br>Click on 'Add' in the header region and select 'API'.

 ![](/exercises/ex5/images/ex5_2.png)

-In the 'Create API' dialog, select the 'Edge Integration Cell' from the Runtime Profile drop-down.
+<br>In the 'Create API' dialog, select the 'Edge Integration Cell' from the Runtime Profile drop-down.
 Click on Next.

 ![](/exercises/ex5/images/ex5_3.png)

-There are multiple entry points to indicate the backend Service we want to manage as an API.
+<br>There are multiple entry points to indicate the backend Service we want to manage as an API.
 Select 'URL' to proceed with the exercise and click 'Next'.

 ![](/exercises/ex5/images/ex5_4.png)

-Enter the following values as inputs for the 'API Details'.
+<br>Enter the following values as inputs for the 'API Details'.
 | Field | Value |
 | ----- | ----- |
 | Name | BusinessPartnerAPI_UserXX (prefer to indicate your user name here) |